 The day he sat in on a developmental biology class and saw Yale geneticist Frank Ruddle diagramming embryogenesis in brightly colored chalk, then high school senior Matt Gibson knew he had found his calling.
-“Embryology and developmental biology are so visually appealing,” says Gibson, a Stowers Assistant Investigator since 2006.
+“Embryology and developmental biology are so visually appealing,” says Gibson, who has been at the Stowers Institute since 2006.
 “And there is just something intrinsically captivating about how these processes are encoded by the genetic information in a single nucleus.”

 The class had lit a spark, and Gibson began intensive undergraduate research at Yale with Drosophila geneticist Doug Kankel—Ruddle’s co-instructor—and was awarded a BS in biology in 1994.
 From there Gibson earned a Ph.D. in Zoology with geneticist Gerold Schubiger at University of Washington in 2001, where he studied development and regeneration of Drosophila imaginal discs, larval appendage primordia that ultimately give rise to the eyes, wings and legs of the adult fly.